 Since moving to Brighton in 2011, she has expanded her media repertoire to include metal leaf and patination.
 She writes: “I am fascinated by the glow of “haku” metal materials and patination which add extra dimensions and colours, allowing a degree of expression that normal paints cannot achieve.
 I “go with the flow” of these chemical reactions to create patinas which are then integrated with oil paint and other traditional media to form a collaboration between unrestrained nature and control.”

-Her work has been displayed at various venues including the ING Discerning Eye at the Mall Galleries in London, the Kimberly Clark corporate HQ and a number of Brighton Artists Open House festivals.
+In September 2019, “Unhurried Moon” was selected for The Society of Women Artists 158th annual exhibition at the Mall Galleries, London.
+Her work has also been displayed at the ING Discerning Eye, Guildford Arts Summer Exhibition, Kimberly Clark corporate HQ, and a number of Brighton Artists Open House festivals, among others.
 “Resonance,” a major commission executed in oil, metal leaf, and patination for law firm Cripps LLC, was completed in February 2017.
 Comprising ten panels, and measuring 1.5m x 5m, it fills the lobby at their Tunbridge Wells offices.

 Hiroko Lewis is available for commissions – please get in contact with us for more information.